 - Keep the container away from surfaces such as floors.

 - Before re-filling with drinking water from an alternate source, clean and disinfect the container as described above.

 Can you use the water for handwashing?

 Hands should be washed using potable water obtained from an alternative source.
 Alternatively, you can use alcohol-based hand sanitizers, containing more than 60% alcohol.
 These products are widely used in the health care setting after washing hands or in situations when water is not available.
 If hands are not visibly soiled alcohol based hand sanitizers alone are sufficient.

 However if the hands are visibly soiled a pre-moistened towelette, such as those used for cleaning babies during a diaper change, can be used to remove the dirt then use the alcohol-based hand sanitizer to kill bacteria.

 Can you use the water to take a bath or shower?

 Normally adults and teens may shower with untreated water as long as no water is swallowed.
 Older children could also be given a shower with a hand-held showerhead, avoiding the face.
 Younger children should be sponge-bathed instead of bathed in a tub because they may swallow tub water.
-If there is an issue where bathing should not be done, the Health Unit will notify local residents through media channels.
+If there is an issue where bathing should not be done, Public Health will notify local residents through media channels.